Skip to content

 --webhook-url https://example.com/health

-# Cron with sprite executor and timezone
+# Cron with timezone

-wh sub create daily-sync \
+wh sub create daily-report \

 --kind cron \